vChavezB/SimpleJ1939/README.md

 ## How to use

-Check the examples folder for usage of the API.
+Check the examples folder for usage of the API and the examples from [Copperhill Technologies](https://copperhilltech.com) as the implementation is based off their work.